lihy84/haodjangoapidemo/README.md

 # Django PostgreSQL Metadata API

-This Django application provides an API to retrieve metadata from a PostgreSQL database.
+This Django application provides an API to retrieve metadata from a specific table in a PostgreSQL database.

 ## Installation